zylan29/pydm/README.md

 What's pydm
 ======

-A python wrapper for linux device mapper command.
+A python wrapper for linux device mapper command(dmsetup).

 Features of pydm
 ======

-* Execute linux device mapper command(dmsetup) in your python script.
+* Execute dmsetup in your python script.
 * Easy to use, avoid fussy arguments of the command.

 Supported mapping methods:

 1. Linear
 * Snapshot
 * Multipath